TABLE OF CONTENT

 Special Considerations for Minors

 There are special considerations by CICA while claiming compensation for a child.
 The minors will not necessarily receive the award if they are below 18.
-In most cases, the funds are held in trust until the child reaches 18 years of age.
+In most of the cases, the funds are held in trust until the child reaches the age of 18 years.
 In case of urgent needs, the guardian can request the release of this amount for things like:

 - Treatment